 PHC 6937 – Stochastic Modeling (3)

 The student will learn both the theory and practice of stochastic processes and modeling.
 This will include the theory of random phenomena that is concerned with the flow of events in time and space, especially those exhibiting highly variable behavior that can be described by probability distributions.
-Specifically, the student will learn to deal with the branching process, random walks, martingales, Markov processes, Poisson process, counting processes, birth and death processes as applied to the health sciences biology.
-Many of the examples and illustrations of the methods will be in the area infectious diseases.
+Specifically, the student will learn to deal with the branching process, random walks, martingales, Markov processes, Poisson process, counting processes, and birth and death processes as applied to the health sciences biology.
+Many of the examples and illustrations of the methods will be in the area of infectious diseases.
 There will be an emphasis on learning methods of strong scientific importance as opposed to purely mathematical theory.
 Syllabus

 PHC 6937 – Stochastic Epidemic Modeling (1)